laravel/jetstream-docs/2.x/installation.md

 php artisan jetstream:install inertia --teams
 ```

-The Inertia stack may also be installed with [SSR support](https://inertiajs.com/server-side-rendering):
+The Inertia stack may also be installed with SSR support:

 ```bash
 php artisan jetstream:install inertia --ssr
 ```

+You can read more about running the SSR server in the [Laravel Vite plugin](https://laravel.com/docs/vite#ssr) and [Inertia](https://inertiajs.com/server-side-rendering) documentation.

 ### Finalizing The Installation